Summer '26 edition: Ready for the most complex finance setups

 The alternative?
 A manual accounts payable process which is long, drawn out, and majorly lacking efficiency.

-The top six ways that automating invoice processes maximise efficiency
+The top seven ways that automating invoice processes maximise efficiency

 Automating invoice processes isn’t new exactly — there are plenty of tools out there, from Payhawk to Airwallex, promising to make invoice handling easier.
 But not all automation is equal (and that’s before we even get to AI).
 The best solutions don’t just digitise invoices; they transform how your finance team works.